Across the Mongolian Steppes

 From the capital city Ulaanbaatar across the lush, green Steppes and the turquoise coloured lakes, through the hills and mountains, we will traverse the most spectacular region of Mongolia from the Centre to the West before heading North towards Russia.

 Like most Himalayan Heroes adventures, we arrange our dates around an important cultural event.
-In Nepal it is the Holi Festival, in Rajasthan it is the Camel Festival and in Leh it is the Hemis Gompa Festival.
-Arguably the biggest and most impressive festival of the lot is the Naadam festival which is held all over Mongolia in July each year.
+In Nepal it is the Holi Festival, in Rajasthan, it is the Camel Festival and in Leh, it is the Hemis Gompa Festival.
+Arguably the biggest and most impressive festival of the lot is the Naadam Festival which is held all over Mongolia in July each year.
 It sees people from all over the country descend upon the capital in traditional clothing to compete and spectate in the “three games of men”.
 A 20km horse race with jockeys as young as 5, traditional archery in national dress and Mongolian Wrestling provides a spectacle like nothing else on earth.
 Dessirae who came with us in 2019, described it as “as spectacular as the opening ceremony of the Olympic Games in Sydney”.

 A hearty breakfast will see you ready to tackle the most sparsely populated land on the planet.
 You’ll feel as free as the eagles flying above you as you point your motorcycle at the horizon and twist the throttle.
 Staying in traditional homes called a Ger or Yurt, you’ll get a taste for the authentic traditional nomadic lifestyle.

 The ruggedness of northern Mongolia is a mind-blowing adventure destination where ancient traditions are still practised daily by the hardy wanderers of the country’s vast steppes and deserts.
-This Mongolian adventure is designed to give you the most extraordinary and unforgettable experience, as you navigate across the Mongol empire on a motorcycle like Genghis Khan did on horseback 900 years ago.
+This Mongolian adventure is designed to give you the most extraordinary and unforgettable experience, as you navigate across the Mongol empire on a motorcycle as Genghis Khan did on horseback 900 years ago.

 Arrive : Chinggis Khaan International Airport – Ulaanbaatar